-Determine functionality of software features while adhering to UX design best practices.
+Determined functionality of software features while adhering to UX design best practices.

 I was part of a team that designed the web sites for XBOX and HoloLens and created design treatments for the then-upcoming Microsoft Azure.

-Designing web sites with the Microsoft Web Framework.
+UI Design and the Microsoft Web Framework.